Published On: Mar 21 2013 12:33:30 PM EDTUpdated On: Mar 26 2015 02:00:00 AM EDT

 1999: The Melissa virus infects Microsoft word processing and email systems around the world.
 David L. Smith, the New Jersey man who released the virus, would later be sentenced to 10 years in prison, serving 20 months, and was fined $5,000.

 1997: The bodies of 39 members of the doomsday cult Heaven's Gate are found in a mansion in Rancho Santa Fe, California.
 The group had committed mass suicide in order to reach what they believed was an alien space craft following the Comet Hale–Bopp.
 The group's leader, Marshall Applewhite, seen here addressing followers in a videotape message, was among those found in the mansion.

 1996: Politician Edmund Muskie, who served as secretary of state under President Jimmy Carter from 1980 to 1981 and was the Democratic nominee for vice president in 1968, dies of congestive heart failure at the age of 81 in Washington, D.C.
 Muskie, who also was a candidate for the Democratic nomination for president in 1972, served as governor of Maine from 1955 to 1959 and as a U.S. senator from 1959 to 1980.

-1995: Rapper Eazy-E, the rap pioneer who helped establish "gangsta rap" in the 1980s with the group N.W.A., dies due to complications from AIDS at the age of 31 in Los Angeles, Calif.
+1995: Rapper Eazy-E, the rap pioneer who helped establish "gangsta rap" in the 1980s with the group N.W.A., dies due to complications from AIDS at the age of 31 in Los Angeles, California.
 Eazy, whose real name was Eric Lynn Wright, was admitted to Cedars Sinai Medical Center in Los Angeles on Feb.
 24, 1995, with what he believed to be asthma, but was instead diagnosed with AIDS.

 1992: Heavyweight boxing champion Mike Tyson is sentenced to six years in prison for raping 18-year-old Desiree Washington, Miss Black Rhode Island, in an Indianapolis hotel room on July 19, 1991.
 He would be released in March 1995 after serving three years of his sentence.